-In our previous blog post we mentioned that cross merchandising is best communicated using planogram software and that cross merchandising has an impact on how stock replenishment software does it's job.
-It's not just cross merchandising though, the entire space planning process has an impact on stock replenishment.
+In our previous blog post, we mentioned that cross-merchandising is best communicated using planogram software and that cross-merchandising has an impact on how stock replenishment software does its job.
+It's not just cross-merchandising though, the entire space planning process has an impact on stock replenishment.

 Here are some specific issues where the use of planogram software can assist stock replenishment software to make more efficient decisions:

 Initial orders refer to the amount of stock that will need to be ordered (Outside of an automated replenishment system) to ensure that shelves appear fully stocked.
 Initial orders are usually placed when there's a new line introduction, significant changes in product space allocations and new store openings.

 Space planners regularly update planograms with new sales data, which often results in changes in product space allocations.
 New line introductions have a “Space Occupied” knock-on effect to existing lines.
 Where these changes are significant, Initial Orders need to be placed in order to optimise product/store performance.

 Planogram software, like DotActiv CatMan Enterprise, considers stock at the store, stock at the distribution centre and changes in product quantity required (as a result of either product space allocation changes or new line introductions) to calculate the "additional demand" that will need to be met in order to successfully implement the planograms.

 Usually, FMCG retailers get most of their revenue from 20% of their listed products.
 This leaves retailers with more slow-moving products than fast-moving products...
 The below graph shows a category that gets 80% of its sales from 38 of the 133 products:

 The challenge is that 71% of the products are actually slow-moving and if their minimum display quantity (based on their space allocation and product attributes) aren't considered as part of the stock ordering process then the shelves may end up appearing semi stocked and messy.